2006–07 North Texas Mean Green men's basketball team

 The 2006–07 North Texas men's basketball team represented the University of North Texas in the 2006–07 college basketball season.
 The team was led by head coach Johnny Jones.
 In addition to setting a new school-record with 23 wins, the Mean Green won its first Sun Belt Conference title and advanced for only the second time to the NCAA Division I men's basketball tournament.
+They were eliminated from the NCAA tournament by Memphis.
 The Mean Green played their home games on campus at the Super Pit in Denton, Texas.